 First of all, FBA stands for Fulfillment By Amazon.

-This is great because you get to leverage Amazon’s huge warehouses (known as fulfillment centers) to store and ship your products from.
+This is great because you get to leverage Amazon’s huge warehouses (known as Amazon fulfillment centers) to store and ship your products.
 Any order that is placed through the platform will be picked, packed, and shipped by Amazon’s hard-working staff members.

-When you decide to sell on Amazon, you’re getting access to millions of customers with their credit cards in hand ready to buy, and in some cases, people have their credit card on file to make the process even quicker.
+When you decide to sell on Amazon, you’re getting access to millions of customers with their credit cards in hand, ready to buy, and in some cases, people have their credit cards on file to make the process even quicker.

 There are roughly 215 million visitors (only beaten by Facebook and Google) in the United States alone going to Amazon every month, it’s basically free traffic!

-- On average a prime member will spend roughly double that of a non-prime member
+- On average, an Amazon Prime member will spend roughly double that of a non-Prime member

-- The number of prime households is expected to reach 76 million by 2022
+- The number of Amazon Prime households is expected to reach 76 million by 2022

-- As of January 2020, almost 80% of people choose to shop on Amazon because of their fast shipping
+- As of January 2020, almost 80% of people choose to shop on Amazon because of its fast shipping

 How Does Amazon FBA Work?

-The process I’m about to show you is one of the best things about being an Amazon seller, it allows you to be anywhere in the world and sell into any marketplace.
+The process I’m about to show you is one of the best things about being an Amazon seller, it allows you to be anywhere in the world and sell in any marketplace.